Trastuzumab Emtansine (T-DM1) in Treating Older Patients with HER2-Positive Stage I-III Breast Cancer

 - Any neoadjuvant chemotherapy for this breast cancer.

-- > 4 weeks of tamoxifen therapy, or other hormonal therapy, for adjuvant therapy for this malignancy. * NOTE: If the patient has received < 4 weeks of such therapy but is still receiving it at the time of entry into the study, patient must temporarily stop the therapy.
-The therapy can re-start only after 12 weeks of T-DM1 has been administered.
+- > 90 days of tamoxifen therapy, or other hormonal therapy, for adjuvant therapy for this malignancy. * NOTE: If the patient has received < 90 days of such therapy but is still receiving it at the time of entry into the study, patient must temporarily stop the therapy prior to cycle 1 days 1.
+The therapy can re-start only after at least 6 weeks of T-DM1 have been administered (any time after cycle 3 day 1 [C3D1]).

 - History of exposure at any time to the following cumulative doses of anthracyclines: * Doxorubicin or liposomal doxorubicin > 500 mg/m^2. * Epirubicin > 900 mg/m^2. * Mitoxantrone > 120 mg/m^2. * Another anthracycline, or more than one anthracycline used in a cumulative dose exceeding the equivalent of doxorubicin 500 mg/m^2.